Silverium/nyc-taxis-demo/README.md

 - Use AI with caution.
 I used Github Copilot to generate code and tests, but at the end, I had to tweak and check that all was looking good and it met my standards.
 - Test only what is worth to be tested.
 I tested the [utils](./src/utils/) folder because it has pure functions that need to be reliable, but it makes little sense to do a render test over the small created components, moreover if they are already provided by a battle tested library like Material-UI.
 Place tests in the same folder as the tested ones, we don't want to have to maintain separated trees of files.
 - Separation of concerns.
 Components, utils, services, configuration, in their respective folders.
 Keep each domain separate, easy to be found.

+### Decisions taken
+- import an existing repository from other exercises, which contains a working grid demo.